udacity/nd1309_Project1_v2/README.md

 ## What problem will you solve implementing this private Blockchain application?

-Your employer is trying to make a test of concept on how a Blockchain application can be implemented in his company.
+Your employer is trying to make a proof of concept on how a Blockchain application can be implemented in his company.
-He is an astronomy fans and he spend most of his free time on searching stars in the sky, that's why he would like to create a test application that will allows him to register stars, and also some others of his friends can register stars too but making sure the application know who owned each star.
+He is an astronomy fan and that spends most of his free time searching stars in the sky, that's why he wants to create a test application that allows him and his friends to register stars, and track the ownership of each.

-### What is the process describe by the employer to be implemented in the application?
+### What steps are needed to implement your employers application?

 1. The application will create a Genesis Block when we run the application.
 2. The user will request the application to send a message to be signed using a Wallet and in this way verify the ownership over the wallet address.
 The message format will be: `<WALLET_ADRESS>:${new Date().getTime().toString().slice(0,-3)}:starRegistry`;
-3. Once the user have the message the user can use a Wallet to sign the message.
+3. Once the user has the message they can use a Wallet to sign the message.
-4. The user will try to submit the Star object for that it will submit: `wallet address`, `message`, `signature` and the `star` object with the star information.
+4. The user will try to submit the Star object for that.
+The submission will consist of: `wallet address`, `message`, `signature` and the `star` object with the star information.
     The Start information will be formed in this format:
     ```json
         "star": {